 Once your base is pliable, you can blend (if you want to mix the bases together) or color as desired.

-Mix in Color
+Step 4: Mix in Color to the Modeling Chocolate

 If you are using a white base, you can add a bit of colorant (you may want to wear some food prep gloves for this part).